avatarsdk/metaperson-loader-unity/README.md

 ### Copy Repository And Run Sample Project
 1\.
 Clone this repository to your computer.

 2\.
-Open the project from `metaperson-loader-unity\Samples~\MetaPersonLoaderSample` directory in Unity 2021.3.19f1 or a newer.
+Open the project from the `metaperson-loader-unity\Samples~\MetaPersonLoaderSample` directory in Unity 2021.3.19f1 or a newer.

 3\.
 Open the `Assets/AvatarSDK/MetaPersonLoader/Sample/Scenes/MetaPersonLoaderSample.unity` scene.